 - All participant data relating to the study will be recorded on printed or electronic CRF unless transmitted to the sponsor or designee electronically (e.g., laboratory data).
-The investigator is responsible for verifying that data entries are accurate and correct by physically or electronically signing the CRF. - The investigator must maintain accurate documentation (source data) that supports the information entered in the CRF. - The investigator must permit study-related monitoring, audits, IRB/IEC review, and regulatory agency inspections and provide direct access to source data documents. - Monitoring details describing strategy (e.g., risk-based initiatives in operations and quality such as Risk Management and Mitigation), methods, responsibilities, and requirements, including handling of noncompliance issues and monitoring techniques (central, remote, or on-site monitoring) are provided in the Monitoring Plan. - The sponsor or designee is responsible for the data management of this study including quality checking of the data. - The sponsor assumes accountability for actions delegated to other individuals (e.g., contract research organizations).
+The investigator is responsible for verifying that data entries are accurate and correct by physically or electronically signing the CRF. - The investigator must maintain accurate documentation (source data) that supports the information entered in the CRF. - The investigator must permit study-related monitoring, audits, IRB/IEC review, and regulatory agency inspections and provide direct access to source data documents. - Monitoring details describing strategy (e.g., risk-based initiatives in operations and quality such as Risk Management and Mitigation), methods, responsibilities and requirements, including handling of noncompliance issues and monitoring techniques (central, remote, or on-site monitoring) are provided in the Monitoring Plan. - The sponsor or designee is responsible for the data management of this study including quality checking of the data.